caderek/gramma/README.md

 gramma server install
 ```

-For this to work, you have to install Java 1.8 or higher (you can find it [here](https://jdk.java.net/12/) or [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk12-downloads-5295953.html)).
+For this to work, you have to install Java 1.8 or higher (you can find it [here](https://adoptium.net)).
 You can check if you have it installed already by running:

 ```
 java -version